sysadmin0815/RDWeb-Bot-Protection/README.md

 *All files in the repo have the .txt name extension.
 Remove .txt to get the default file name extension*

 ## Why do I need this code?
 I was searching for a "bot protection" for our RDWeb Servers.
-We tried it with JS and Powershell but was not appy with the results.
+We tried it with JS and Powershell but was not happy with the results.
 Our RDWeb Server got more and more hammered with POST requests, so we had to implement something.<br><br>

 **Here is a log (IP addresses removed) before the code was implemented:**<br>